John Edward Williams: Life

 In 1963, Williams edited and wrote the introduction for the anthology English Renaissance Poetry: A Collection of Shorter Poems from Skelton to Jonson (Doubleday).
 The publication elicited a backlash from poet and literary critic Yvor Winters who claimed that Williams's anthology overlapped with his canon and the introduction imitated his arguments.
 The publishers agreed to include an acknowledgement to Winters in the publication.

 Williams's second collection of poems, The Necessary Lie (1965), was issued by Verb Publications.
 He was the founding editor of the University of Denver Quarterly (later Denver Quarterly), which was first issued in 1965.
 He remained as editor until 1970.

 His third novel, Stoner, detailing the tragic life of a University of Missouri English assistant professor, was published by Viking Press in 1965.
 It was reissued in 2005 by NYRB Classics to widespread critical acclaim.
 It was subsequently translated and published throughout Europe and, beginning in 2011, became a bestseller in France, the Netherlands, Italy, Israel, and the UK.

 His fourth novel, Augustus (Viking, 1972), a rendering of the violent times of Augustus Caesar in Rome, also remains in print.
 In the year of its release, it shared the National Book Award for Fiction with Chimera by John Barth, the first time that the award was split.

 Williams retired from the University of Denver in 1985 and died of respiratory failure in 1994 at home in Fayetteville, Arkansas.
-He was survived by his wife and descendants.
+He was surrounded by his wife and descendants.
 A fifth novel, The Sleep of Reason, was unfinished at the time of his death, but two lengthy excerpts were published in Ploughshares and the Denver Quarterly in 1981 and 1986, respectively.

 Williams loved the study of literature.
 In a 1986 interview, he was asked, "And literature is written to be entertaining?" to which he replied emphatically, "Absolutely.
 My God, to read without joy is stupid."